 - A self-drive safari in Luangwa is not recommended.
 The landscape is unsurpassable during the rains and it takes an experienced driver and guide to navigate the region.

 - Walking safaris are very popular during the open season but it is extremely hot during October and November so heat-sensitive travellers should be aware of this.

 - Availability during the open season is hard to come by, so booking in advance is vital.
-Booking through us rather than directly at the lodges will make the whole process much easier for your dream Zambian safari.
+Booking through us rather than directly at the lodges will make the whole process much easier for your dream African safari.